xcart/xcart-docs/_pages/kb_en/general_setup/installation/installation_guide.md

 ### Create an Empty Database

-Create an empty database in your MySQL storage.
+Create an empty database for your store in your MySQL storage.
+You may also skip this step and let the installation wizard automatically create the database for you at a later time.

 ### Run the Installation Wizard and Follow the Steps